IEBC Dismisses Azimio's Petition Seeking to Postpone Deadline for Naming Running Mate

-Aspirants gunning for the presidency in the August polls have five days to name their running mates, the Independent Electoral and Boundaries Commission (IEBC) has declared.
+Aspirants gunning for the presidency in the August polls have four days to name their running mates, the Independent Electoral and Boundaries Commission (IEBC) has declared.

 IEBC made the declaration while dismissing Azimio la Umoja One Kenya Coalition Party’s objection to the April 28 deadline.